ava-labs/avalanche-docs/docs/overview/getting-started/intro.md

 framework.
 VMs are language agnostic, and grant developers rich amounts of flexibility in the implementation of their Dapp.

-Avalanche employs a novel consensus algorithm which allows it to have strong safety guarantees, quick finality, and high throughput, without compromising decentralization.

 The Avalanche protocol has relatively modest hardware requirements.
 The protocol is incredibly lightweight, and can run on easily accessible consumer-grade hardware.

-Avalanche is uses a proof-of-stake consensus model which is incredibly energy-efficient and sustainable, consuming the same amount of energy as 46 US households.
+Avalanche employs a novel proof-of-stake consensus algorithm which offers strong safety guarantees, quick finality times, and high throughput, without compromising decentralization.
+Avalanche consensus is incredibly energy-efficient and sustainable, consuming the same amount of energy as 46 US households.
 The entire Avalanche network consumes only 0.0005% of the amount of energy consumed by Bitcoin.

 ## AVAX